The64thGamer/cheeseepedia/content/o712hd9ep98gy8vj/content.md

 ## Potential Tape Media

 Due to LaserDisc not being able to simultaneously play audio and video from separate sections of the disc, there would be no way of having audio play during the frame-by-frame show selection segments.
-Due to the Rock-afire Explosion tape decks going unused with the Dr. Juke system, the decks could have potentially been used to host the show selector audio, with the entire format consisting of a Laserdisc and a {{< wiki-link "CEI 4-Track Reel" >}} for each showtape.
+Due to the Rock-afire Explosion tape decks going unused with the Dr. Juke system, the decks could have potentially been used to host the show selector audio, with the entire format consisting of a Laserdisc and a [CEI 4-Track Reel] for each showtape.
 Due to the limited information available on Dr. Juke, it is unclear if this was the case or another solution was implemented.